Steinberg Law Firm Opens New Office In North Charleston, SC

+(MENAFN- GlobeNewsWire - Nasdaq) The Class A office space was completely built out for the firm, incorporating the firm's history as well as encompassing many updated technology and design features.

-North Charleston, South Carolina – Steinberg Law Firm announced the opening of its new office in North Charleston.
+North Charleston, South Carolina , Jan.
+15, 2025 (GLOBE NEWSWIRE) -- Steinberg Law Firm announced the opening of its new office in North Charleston.
 Located at 3955 Faber Place Drive, Suite 300, the 6,100-square-foot space reflects the firm's longstanding commitment to providing exceptional legal services and enhancing accessibility for its clients.

 This expansion reflects nearly a century of dedication to the area and ensures that Steinberg Law Firm will continue to be a pillar of legal advocacy in the Charleston area for years to come.